sparrowcode/AlertKit/CONTRIBUTING.md

 # Contributing

-Here provided more info about project, contribution process and recomended changes.
+Here provided info about contribution process and recommendations.
-Please, read it before pull request or create issue.

 ## Codestyle